L

 If you want to see what fifty-year-old residential ductwork looks like from the inside, walk through a Center Point crawl space.
 Polly Reed Road, 23rd Avenue, and the streets around Center Point Parkway are block after block of solid brick ranch homes from 1960 to 1975, most of them built by the same handful of local contractors using the same galvanized metal trunk lines and the same flex-duct branches.
 The equipment has been replaced three times.
 The ducts are still original.
 We have seen supply trunks that dropped out of their hangers and are resting on dirt.
 We have seen return pans sealed with duct tape that turned to powder.
 We have seen 30-40 percent airflow losses that no amount of new equipment can compensate for.
 If your Center Point home feels like it never cools right, the ducts are the first place a real technician looks — and every time, that is where the problem lives.

 Center Point has more R-22 systems still running than any other area we serve.
-R-22 — the old refrigerant phased out in 2020 — still exists, but the price has climbed to between $75 and $150 per pound when you can find it at all.
-A typical repair on an R-22 system that has lost its charge can run $600 to $1,200 just for the refrigerant, not counting the leak repair.
+R-22 — the old refrigerant phased out in 2020 — still exists, but it is increasingly scarce and expensive when you can find it at all.
+When an R-22 system develops a significant refrigerant leak, the cost of the refrigerant alone — before any leak repair — often makes replacement the more sensible path.
+That is not a sales pitch; it is the arithmetic of a phased-out commodity.
 We do not push Center Point homeowners to replace a working R-22 system.
-But we do give them the math so they can plan.
-When your R-22 system develops a significant leak, the economics almost always tip toward replacement.
-We walk through the numbers with you, and you make the call.
+But when a leak happens, we will lay out the repair cost versus replacement cost so you can make an informed call.

 Untouched Electrical Panels — The Other Retrofit Problem